-Monet and the others decided they did not want to, nor could they afford to, wait for the jury to approve of their art.
-They all had experienced rejection by the salon jury and refused to wait a year in between exhibitions and wanted to sell their art to earn some much-needed income.
+Monet and the others decided they did not want to, nor could they afford to, wait for the jury to approve of their art to be exhibited in the salon for others to view.
+They all had experienced rejection by the salon jury and refused to wait a year between exhibitions and wanted to sell their art to earn some much-needed income.

-To increase their chances of gaining recognition outside of the official channel of the salon, these artists banded together and held their own exhibition.
-They pooled their money, rented a studio that belonged to the famous photographer Nadar and set a date for their first exhibition together.
+To increase their chances of gaining recognition outside of the official channel of the salon, these artists banded together and used the uncommon strategy of holding their own exhibition.
+They pooled their money, rented a studio that belonged to the famous photographer Nadar, and set a date for their first exhibition together.

-The public, at first hostile, gradually came to believe that the maverick Impressionists had captured a fresh and original vision, even if the art critics and art establishment disapproved of the new style.
+The public, at first hostile, gradually came to believe that the uncommon Impressionists had captured a fresh and original vision, even if the art critics and art establishment disapproved of the new style.
 As Monet noted “It's on the strength of observation and reflection that one finds a way.
 So, we must dig and delve unceasingly.”

-One such person that found a way through digging was novelist Jack Kerouac.

-In 1957 American novelist and poet Jack Kerouac published a very uncommon piece of literature in On The Road.
+One such person that found a way through digging was novelist Jack Kerouac, who, in 1957, published a very uncommon piece of literature in On The Road.
 He is considered a literary iconoclast and, alongside William S. Burroughs and Allen Ginsberg, a pioneer of the Beat Generation.
 Kerouac is recognized for his method of spontaneous prose.